TusharCSE35/Interview_Preparation/OOP/README.md

 <a href="#top1">Go to top &#8593;</a>

 ## 8. <a id="8">Explain the concept of inheritance in C++.</a>
-**answer:-** Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to inherit properties and behaviors from another class.
+**Answer:-** Inheritance is a fundamental concept in object-oriented programming (OOP) that allows a class to inherit properties and behaviors from another class.
 In C++, inheritance enables the creation of new classes (derived classes) based on existing classes (base or parent classes).
 The derived class inherits the members (data members and member functions) of the base class and can add its own members or modify the inherited ones.

 Inheritance provides several benefits, including code reuse, extensibility, and the ability to create class hierarchies.
 There are different types of inheritance, including single inheritance, multiple inheritance, and multilevel inheritance.